mhmsouth/SouthLogs/README.md

 # SouthLogs
-FiveM Logging Script to log all ingame actions including vMenu logs.
+FiveM Logging Script to log all ingame vMenu actions